thekaigonzalez/RCP/README.md

 # Roe's Command Prompt
 Roe's Command Prompt (RCP)
 Is a Basic Terminal-Based Product Based Off of window's Command Prompt.
-RCP Uses The **time**, **os**, and many more Modules!
+RCP Uses Alot Of Modules.
 There are so many things you can do with RCP, Including the API!
 The API is used to make extensions, Packages, And Side-Tools. (only for people who have python)
 If you would like to contribute To the project let us know on discord!
 Thanks!

 # Lore